-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant are: - o Local Government Act 1972, - o Local Government and Housing Act 1989 (England and Wales), - o Local Government Finance Act 1988 (as amended by the Local Government Finance Act 1992), - o Local Government Act 2003 - o The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020, - o Local Government Finance Act 2012, - o Local Audit and Accountability Act 2014, and - o Acounts and Audit Regulations 2015.
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group/ Authority and determined that the most significant are:

+- · Local Government Act 1972,

+- Local Government and Housing Act 1989 (England and Wales,

+- Local Government Finance Act 1988 (as amended by the Local Government Finance Act 1992),

+- Local Government Act 2003.

+- The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020,

+- · National Health Service Act 2006.

+- The Local Government Finance Act 2012,

+- The Local Audit and Accountability Act 2014 (as amended),

+- The Accounts and Audit Regulations 2015,

+- · Companies Act 2006 (Amended), and

+- The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (SI 2008-410) (as amended).

-in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation,
+In addition, the Group and the Authority has to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation, general power of competence, procurement and health & safety.

-- We understood how Ipswich Borough Council is complying with those frameworks by understanding the incentive, opportunities and motives for noncompliance, including inquiring of management, the Head of Internal Audit, those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
-We corroborated this through our reading of the Authority's committee minutes, through enquiry of employees to confirm Authority policies.
+We understood how Ipswich Borough Council is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, the head of internal audit and those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of noncompliance.
+We corroborated this through our reading of the Group and the Authority's committee minutes, through enquiry of employees to confirm Group and the Authority policies, and through the inspection of other information.
 Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation. - We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
-Based on our risk assessment procedures, we identified inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks. - To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Authority's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine. - To address our fraud risk of management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
-For each journal selected, we tested the appropriateness of the journal and that it was accounted for appropriately.
-We assessed accounting estimates for evidence of management bias and evaluated the business rationale for significant unusual transactions.
+Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation.

+We assessed the susceptibility of the Group and the Authority's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
+Based on our risk assessment procedures, we identified the risk of inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks.

+To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Authority's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine.

+To address our fraud risk around management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
+For each journal selected, we tested specific transactions back to source documentation to confirm that the journals were authorised and accounted for appropriately.